signalfx/gdi-specification/docs/configuration.md

 - [OTEL_EXPORTER_OTLP_ENDPOINT]
   - MUST default to `localhost:4317`
 - [OTEL_RESOURCE_ATTRIBUTES]
-  - MUST require `service.name` defined
+  - MUST allow `service.name` to be defined and MUST offer a default, non-empty value
-  - MUST suggest `deployment.server` defined
+  - MUST allow `deployment.server` to be defined and MUST not send unless explicitly defined
-  - MUST NOT suggest `deployment` defined
+  - MUST NOT suggest `deployment` to be used as the key
 - [OTEL_TRACE_ENABLED]
   - MUST default to `true`
   - MUST support `false` which disables emitting spans
 - [OTEL_TRACES_EXPORTER]
+  - MUST offer `jaeger-thrift-splunk` and `otlp` as values
   - MUST default to `jaeger-thrift-splunk` value
-  - MUST also support `otlp` value

 ## Environment variable alternatives